 The survey questionnaire in this study was divided into three parts.
-The first section consists of the introduction of the general and specific objectives of the research.
-The second section consists of the respondents' demographic information and their respective company's background.
-The final part contains endogenic factors affecting SMCs' sustainable competency, and respondents were asked to rank the variables based on their own experiences.
-A scale of five ordinal measurements of agreement (where [1] = very low, [2] = low, [3] = moderate, [4] = high, and [5] = very high) was used to estimate the mean score value of each variable.
-As a pilot test prior to finalizing the questionnaire, a draft of questionnaires was distributed to 12 academicians and industry professionals to check for errors, ensure word clarity and ease of understanding, determine how long it would take to complete, and get feedback on any improvements that could be made.
+The first section consisted of the introduction of the general and specific objectives of the research.
+The second section consisted of the respondents' demographic information and their company's background.
+The final part contained endogenic factors affecting SMCs' sustainable competency in which the respondents were asked to rank the variables based on their experiences.
+A scale of five ordinal measurements of agreement was high was used to estimate the mean score value of each variable, where 1 indicated "Very Low", 2 indicated "Low", 3 indicated "Moderate", 4 indicated "High" and 5 indicated "Very High".

+A pilot test was conducted prior to finalising the questionnaire.
+A draft of questionnaires was distributed to 12 academicians and industry professionals to check for errors, ensure word clarity and ease of understanding, determine how long it would take to complete and get feedback.
 Following that, the questionnaire was appropriately revised in light of the comments and suggestions received.